In Case You Missed It: Launch Links - Week of October 10, 2021

 Why Startup Equity Can Feel Like a Scam—and How Companies Can Fix it

-Startup companies often include equity awards in their compensation packages to the employees.
+companies often include equity awards in their compensation packages to the employees.
 Equity awards create an incentive for employees to support the companies’ growth, as the employees benefit financially from the growth.
 However, employees often do not reap the benefits they deserve.
-For example, in 2020 alone, startup employees left behind $4.9 billion by not exercising their options before an IPO.
+For example, in 2020 alone, employees left behind $4.9 billion by not exercising their before an IPO.
 This article highlights some of the characteristics of equity awards that employees need to know as well as the importance of companies to provide more education on their employees on equity.

 3 Ways to Avoid Entrepreneur Burnout

 Hustling 24/7 might allow entrepreneurs to reach their short-term goals, but down the road, burnout will creep in.
 Constantly burning the midnight oil could eventually lead down a path into complete exhaustion, limited to no sleep and loss of interest and energy.
 This article lists out the three ways that entrepreneurs can use to avoid burnout.

 Research: What Makes Employees Feel Empowered to Speak Up?

 Empowering employees to voice their opinions can often help companies innovate and uncover their own shortcomings.
 However, this understanding does not seem to translate into action.
 Research shows that over 85% of employees remain silent on crucial matters because they worry about being viewed negatively.
 Employees’ likelihood of exercising their voice is heavily influenced by the corporate culture they’re immersed in.
 This article highlights the importance of creating an environment that fosters for employees to exercise their voice.

 To Retain Employees, Give Them a Sense of Purpose and Community